What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 What do female kayakers wear under wetsuits?

-Most wear a one-piece swimsuit or sports bikini as a base, often adding a rash guard for chafing protection and neoprene shorts for extra warmth.
-Avoid underwires and ties that create pressure points during long paddles.
+Most women wear a one-piece swimsuit or sports bikini as a base, often adding a rash guard for chafing protection and neoprene shorts for extra warmth.
+A sports bra designed for water sports provides necessary support without underwires that dig during paddling.
+Dark colors are practical for various situations, and two-piece options make bathroom breaks easier during long paddles.

 Can I wear regular shorts under my wetsuit?

 Please don't.
 Regular shorts (especially cotton) absorb water, bunch up, and create serious discomfort when kayaking.
+The excess fabric bunches behind your knees when sitting, seams cause chafing, and cotton gets heavy and cold.
 Invest in proper neoprene shorts, compression shorts, or swim jammers designed for water sports.

 Do you wear a bathing suit under a wetsuit?

 Yes, most kayakers wear some type of swimsuit under their wetsuit.
-It makes changing easier, provides a hygiene barrier (especially with rental wetsuits), and helps prevent chafing during long paddles.
+It makes changing easier, provides a hygiene barrier (especially important with rental wetsuits), and helps prevent chafing during long paddles.
+A swimsuit serves as the base layer that you can then build upon with rash guards and thermal layers depending on conditions.

 The Bottom Line